gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    o  the dynamic address reconfiguration extension as defined in
       {{RFC5061}}.

-   o  Very large user Messages
+   o  Very large user messages

 The method described in this document requires that the SCTP implementation supports the optional feature of fragmentation of SCTP